WHY THE CARIBBEAN IS REGARDED BY MANY AS THE “BEST PLACE IN THE WORLD TO SAIL”

 International in every sense.
 Visited by people from all over the world, but heavily influenced by Africa, Europe and the United States, the Caribbean is a real mixing pot.
 English-speaking St Lucia has French names, as does Dominica.

 10. Easy to get to

 Do you live on the east coast of the US?
-Four hours non stop from New York and you're in St Thomas, Virgin Islands.
+Four hours non-stop from New York and you're in St Thomas, Virgin Islands.
 Job done.
-There is no simpler, more direct way to get to warmth and clear water than do do this flight.
+There is no simpler, more direct way to get to the warmth and clear water than with this flight.